keu/docs/astro/manage-deployments-as-code.md

    You can also go to the Workspace page in the Cloud UI.

+4. Optional.
+Reconfigure any Airflow connections or variables from the Deployment that you copied into the template file.
+Airflow connections and variables cannot be configured using template files.
+See [Manage connections in Airflow](https://docs.astronomer.io/learn/connections).

 ## Update a Deployment using a Deployment file

 :::warning